The leaders of China and Russia have finished talks. Here are some takeaways

 One big topic on the table: Putin's war in Ukraine.
 Here's what you need to know about the visit.

-For Putin, the visit was a diplomatic boon in a time of need
+For Putin, the visit was a diplomatic boon in time of need

 Putin had long been shunned by Western leaders over the invasion.
 And yet in meetings with Xi before cameras, the Chinese leader praised Putin's "strong leadership" — even encouraging Russians to support another term for their president when he stands for reelection in 2024.
 It was an awkward moment: Putin has remained coy about his future political plans.